zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

   \* \ :literal:`default\_group\_uri`\ : Cannot be set directly, but indirectly via the artificial property \ :literal:`default\_group\_name`\ .

-  Properties omitted in this dictionary will remain unchanged when the user already exists, and will get the default value defined in the data model for users in the :term:\`HMC API\` when the user is being created.
+  Properties omitted in this dictionary will remain unchanged when the user already exists, and will get the default value defined in the data model for users in the \ :ref:`HMC API <HMC API>`\  book when the user is being created.

   | **required**: False
   | **type**: dict